LineformersCodeinDisguise/wise-peace/README.md

 # wise-peace
-My progress in the field of computer programming
+My progress in the field of computer programming.
 Due to my affinity for programming, I will pursue this.
 Dedicate, persist, persever.